solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

 The [Arbitrum Proposal Type](https://github.com/solidity-labs-io/fps-example-repo/blob/main/src/proposals/arbitrum/ArbitrumProposal.sol) demonstrates the framework's flexibility.
 Let's go through each of its functions:

--   `setEthForkId()`: used to create the Ethereum fork using Foundry as the Arbitrum Governance is a cross-chain governance.
+-   `setEthForkId(uint256)`: used to create the Ethereum fork using Foundry as Arbitrum Governance is cross-chain.
 This function will be set by the child proposal.

     ```solidity
     /// @notice set eth fork id